yibo-geomatique/dashboard/Processes/GetOpenStreetMapBuildingData/Readme.md

-# Overview
+# Process GetOpenStreetMapBuildingData

 This process extracts OpenStreepMap buildings from the overpass API, at given dates and for given cities.
+Data is downloaded for specified functional urban areas.

+TODO: make it more flexible to take any list of polygons (or geometry file) as input -> possible coupling with delimitation of study area with isochrones e.g.

+# Input data

+ - list of names of FUAs (JRC GHSL-FUA layer) in a plain text file

+# Output data

+ - a `data` folder containing, for each FUA, an `osm` and a `gpkg` file of OpenStreetMap buildings

 # Usage